 What Is the Davis-Stirling Common Interest Development Act?

-Unlike Washington’s Uniform Common Interest Ownership Act (WUCIOA), which is relatively modern and streamlined, the Davis-Stirling Act has accumulated decades of amendments, judicial interpretations, and companion legislation – including significant additions like SB 326 (2019), AB 3182 (2020), and AB 1101 (2021).
+Unlike Washington’s Uniform Common Interest Ownership Act (WUCIOA), which is relatively modern and consolidated, the Davis-Stirling Act has accumulated decades of amendments, judicial interpretations, and companion legislation, including significant additions like SB 326 (2019), AB 3182 (2020), and AB 1101 (2021).
 Keeping up with California HOA law takes consistent attention, and most volunteer board members are already stretched thin.

 Key Facts About the Davis-Stirling Act

-The Davis-Stirling Act imposes some of the most comprehensive HOA financial disclosure requirements in the country.
-California HOA boards are required to provide homeowners with a detailed annual disclosure package – commonly called the Annual Budget Report and Annual Policy Statement – that covers the association’s financial health, reserve fund status, planned expenditures, and key governance policies.
+The Davis-Stirling Act imposes some of the most extensive HOA financial disclosure requirements in the country.
+California HOA boards are required to provide homeowners with a detailed annual disclosure package, commonly called the Annual Budget Report and Annual Policy Statement, that covers the association’s financial health, reserve fund status, planned expenditures, and key governance policies.

 Annual Budget Report (Civil Code §5300)